 9. Take Accountability

 It’s OK to have doubts, so don’t be afraid to own them.
 Overthinking may have more to do with your fears or past experiences than your present partner.
-It’s important for you to share your relationships expectations with your partner and recognize if there were any times where you didn’t fully share but held your partner to an uncommunicated standard.9
+It’s important for you to share your relationship expectations with your partner and recognize if there were any times where you didn’t fully share, but held your partner to an uncommunicated standard.9

 10. Find the Truth in Your Overthinking